tomas/needle/README.md

  - `output`          : Dump response output to file.
 This occurs after parsing and charset decoding is done.
  - `parse_cookies`   : Whether to parse response’s `Set-Cookie` header.
 Defaults to `true`.
 If parsed, response cookies will be available at `resp.cookies`.

-Note: To stay light on dependencies, Needle doesn't include the `xml2js` module used for XML parsing.
-To enable it, simply do `npm install xml2js`.

 HTTP Header options
 -------------------